 1. Check Engine Light (Usually Amber or Yellow)

 This light can mean different things.
 Sometimes it’s something small, like a loose petrol cap.
 Other times, it could be something more serious, like a problem with the engine.
 Either way, it is best not to ignore it.
-Take your car to experts and get it checked.
+Take your car to auto repair experts and get it checked.

 2. Battery Warning Light